-http://diagnostics.snapon.com - Click on the "Training & Support" tab, select the applicable diagnostic tool, then select "See Training".
+http://diagnostics.snapon.co.uk - Click on the "Training and Support" tab, select "Diagnostic Tools", then select the applicable diagnostic tool, and then select "See Quick Tips".

 Sample titles are listed below.
 Not all titles may be available for all diagnostic tools, and are subject to change.